 Visit the Sacre-Coeur website to learn more about this amazing basilica!

-Known for its extraordinary stained glass windows, the Sainte-Chapelle (Holy Chapel) was commissioned between 1242 and 1248 by King Louis IX.
+Known for its extraordinary stained glass windows, the Sainte-Chapelle (which means “Holy Chapel“) was commissioned between 1242 and 1248 by King Louis IX.
 The chapel was consecrated in 1248, and was designed to be a sacred shrine of the relics of the Passion of Christ.

 Fun fact!
 The Sainte-Chapelle was originally the home to 22 relics, but now only 3 remain.
 The 3 relics that are left include a piece of the cross, a nail, and the crown of thorns (whoa!).
 These relics are now part of the Notre-Dame de Paris treasure!

-- From January 2nd – March 31st, the chapel is open from 9 am – 5 pm
+- January 2nd – March 31st, the chapel is open from 9 am – 5 pm

-- From April 1st – September 30th, the chapel is open from 9 am – 7 pm
+- April 1st – September 30th, the chapel is open from 9 am – 7 pm

-- From October 1st – December 31st, the chapel is open from 9 am – 5 pm
+- October 1st – December 31st, the chapel is open from 9 am – 5 pm

 - Sainte-Chapelle is closed annually on New Year’s Day, Christmas Day, and May 1st.

 At the Sainte-Chapelle, adults pay an admission fee, but children under 18 can enter free!
 Individuals with disabilities and their escorts also enter the chapel for free.
 You can also reserve tours (for an extra fee) for individuals and groups before your trip!